 HELLO DARKNESS, MY OLD FRIEND

 Although I love an extra hour in bed I’m not a fan of the clocks going back.
-I’m a spring / summer girl at heart, and the thought of closed windows, static winter woolies and cold fingers are enough to have me booking a holiday somewhere hot.
+I’m a spring/summer girl at heart, and the thought of closed windows, static winter woollies and cold fingers are enough to have me booking a holiday somewhere hot.
 That said I love change and each month brings with it a different kind of beauty, so it’s not all bad.
 Here are a few things I do to survive the darker months.

-I try to make my home as light as possible by having very little hung at the windows and I don’t display anything on the window sills.
-I have white minimal blinds similar to those in Scandinavian homes to take advantage of the light.
+I try to make my rooms as light as possible by having very little hung at the windows and I don’t display anything on the window sills.
+I have white minimal blinds like those in Scandinavian homes to take advantage of the light.
 When I’m home I often sit near a window and if the sun is out I imagine it’s a hot summer’s day and I’m on a beach somewhere far away.
 After all, it’s good to daydream!

 When it’s cold outside most of us keep our windows closed.
 Central heating and a lack of fresh air can make us feel tired and sluggish, not to mention dry our skin.
-It’s therefore important to get outside and occasionally open our windows, especially in the bedroom.
+It’s, therefore, important to get outside and occasionally open our windows, especially in the bedroom.
 I go for a walk every morning to get my fresh air and daylight and I also use plenty of moisturiser to keep my skin hydrated.

 I crave comfort foods when it’s cold which often means I don’t eat as much fruit and as many vegetables as I do during the spring and summer months.
 Writing this post is a good reminder to make sure I get my vitamins as well as drinking plenty of water.
 Eating well and staying hydrated can improve how we feel and ward off bugs.